 How Does Cookie Syncing Work?

-The example above illustrates how different advertising platforms map and sync cookies, but how do they collect information about users in the first place?
+But how do they collect information about users in the first place?

 Well, it all starts with the browser.

-Then, it stores the information about its own ID and the ad exchange’s ID in a cookie-matching table.
+Then, it stores the information about its own ID and the DSP’s ID in a cookie-matching table.
 The DMP can pass its own identifier back to the ad exchange so that the sync is bidirectional.
 It does this by doing a pixel redirect back to the ad exchange and passes its own ID as a parameter.

-This ID-creation process happens for almost every ad, and the cookie-syncing process occurs across many different advertising-technology platforms.
+This ID-creation process happens for almost every ad, and the cookie-syncing process occurs across many different advertising technology platforms.

 Here’s a step-by-step overview of how it works: